samdark/hydrator/readme.md

 Hydrator can be used for two purposes:

-- To extract data from a class to be futher stored in a persistent storage.
+- To extract data from a class to be further stored in a persistent storage.
-- To instantiate a class having its data.
+- To fill an object with data or create a new instance of a class filled with data.

-In both cases it is saving and filling protected and private properties without calling any methods which leads to ability to persist state of an object with properly incapsulated data.
+In both cases it is saving and filling protected and private properties without calling any methods which leads to ability to persist state of an object with properly encapsulated data.

 [![Latest Stable Version](https://poser.pugx.org/samdark/hydrator/v/stable.png)](https://packagist.org/packages/samdark/hydrator)